KhronosGroup/Vulkan-Samples/samples/performance/subpasses/subpasses_tutorial.md

 * The depth/stencil attachment does not change between subpasses.
 * Multisample counts are the same for all attachments.

-Furthermore, in order to be merged, subpasses are required to use at most 128-bit per pixel of *tile buffer color storage*, although some of the more recent GPUs such as Mali-G72 increase this to up to 256-bits per pixel.
+On Mali devices in order to be merged, subpasses are required to use at most 128-bit per pixel of *tile buffer color storage*, although some of the more recent GPUs such as Mali-G72 increase this to up to 256-bits per pixel.
 G-buffers requiring more color storage than this can be used at the expense of needing smaller tiles during fragment shading, which can reduce overall throughput and increase bandwidth reading tile lists.

 ![Good practice](images/good-practice.jpg)